 How to stop a bedside commode from tipping ?

 If you can’t help your loved one to sit on their commode, the best way to stop them from tipping their bedside commode over is to make sure that the know the best way to sit down on it.

 You can also place a commode in a position against a wall so that it can’t tip backwards.

-If you place it in a corner it won’t be able to tip backwards, and also it will not be able to to tip to one of its two sides.
+If you place it in a corner, it won’t be able to tip backwards, and also it will not be able to tip to one of its two sides.

 To have the most control when sitting down on the commode, it’s best for your loved one to use a walker, so that they don’t lose their balance as they go back.

 It will also give them stability as they reach back, one hand at a time, for the armrests on the commode, and when they will grab a hold of it when they stand up.